-The following data is to be held so that it can be made available to pension administrators within three months of the end of each Scheme year or on termination of Scheme membership, in respect of each job.
+Employers must hold the following data so that it can be made available to pension administrators within three months of the end of each Scheme year or on termination of Scheme membership, in respect of each job.
 The Scheme year runs from 1 April to 31 March.